Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 Printing and attaching shipping labels and commercial invoices to your parcels seem like a simple exercise.
 However, getting it wrong could result in your shipments never reaching your customer’s doorsteps.
 Why exactly are shipping labels and documents like commercial invoices important?
 What kind of labelling best practices can we apply?
 Let’s find out more.

 The shipping label tells readers what the package contains, who the sender and receiver are as well as their addresses.
-This information is key for both logistics service providers and customs staff as they need to know where and who the package needs to go, and in some cases how to handle it in the case of fragile or specialised products.
+This information is key for both international logistics service providers and customs staff as they need to know where and who the package needs to go, and in some cases how to handle it in the case of fragile or specialised products.

 Shipping labels minimally show the following information: